-As of December 31, 2020, the Company has state net operating losses of approximately \$8.9 million, which expire in tax years beginning in 2025 to 2040 if not utilized.
-As of December 31, 2020, the Company had federal research and development tax credits of approximately \$7.6 million, which expire in tax years beginning 2032 to 2040.
+As of December 31, 2021, the Company has deferred interest expense carryforwards under IRC Section 163(j) of \$3.2 million which may be carried forward indefinitely but only available to offset 30% of tax adjusted EBIT.
+In addition, the Company had federal research and development tax credits of approximately \$8.1 million, which expire in the tax years beginning in 2032 through 2041, if not utilized.

-The Company intends to reinvest its foreign earnings indefinitely outside the U.S. If these future earnings are repatriated to the U.S., or if the Company determines that such earnings will be remitted in the foreseeable future, the Company may be required to accrue U.S. deferred taxes (if any) and applicable withholding taxes.
+Notwithstanding the current taxation of certain foreign subsidiaries under GILTI and one-time transition taxation enacted as part of the Tax Cut and Jobs Act, the Company intends to continue to reinvest its foreign earnings indefinitely outside the U.S. If these future earnings are repatriated to the U.S., or if the Company determines that such earnings will be remitted in the foreseeable future, the Company may be required to accrue U.S. deferred taxes (if any) and applicable withholding taxes.
 It is not practicable to estimate the tax impact of the reversal of the outside basis difference, or the repatriation of cash due to the complexity of its hypothetical calculation.

 The Company applies the applicable authoritative guidance which prescribes a comprehensive model in which a company should recognize, measure, present and disclose in its financial statements all material uncertain tax positions that the Company has taken or expects to take on a tax return.
 The Company recognizes interest and penalties related to income tax positions taken on the Company's tax returns in income tax expense in the consolidated statements of operations.
-As of December 31, 2020, 2019 and 2018, the Company had no uncertain tax positions.
+As of December 31, 2021, the Company recorded an uncertain tax position of \$nil including interest and penalties related to state taxes.
+As of December 31, 2020 and 2019, the Company had no uncertain tax positions.